Mahruf-Hasan-Beg/Inventory-Management-System/README.md

 # Inventory Management System
 This is my university project for the course- Database Management System.

-It's an Inventory Management System for Seller/Supplier to keep track of product, add new product, update, delete, search with different UI for suppplier and admin.
+It's an Inventory Management System for Seller/Supplier to keep track of products, add new products, update, delete, search with different UI for suppplier and admin.
-Tools Used
+# Tools Used
 * PHP
 * MySQL
 * HTML